bstarynk/helpcovid/README.md

 We suppose honest users.
 Given Covid 19 urgency (in France, [see the *Décret n° 2020-260 du 16 mars
-2020* by French prime minister](https://www.legifrance.gouv.fr/affichTexte.do?cidTexte=JORFTEXT000041728476&categorieLien=id),
-we are supposing
-[GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)
-compliance.... (which is relevant for *deployment* not for coding).
+	2020* by French prime minister](https://www.legifrance.gouv.fr/affichTexte.do?cidTexte=JORFTEXT000041728476&categorieLien=id) for example) we are supposing [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance.... (which is relevant for *deployment* not for coding).
+We don't have time to check for that compliance.

 First, one would **volunteerly** register himself/herself, with *first name*, *last name*, *birth year*,